Theology and Philosophy

-The AS and A2 Philosophy & Ethics course is an invaluable opportunity to gain transferable skills for careers and courses demanding analysis, evaluation and clarity of expression.
+The Religious Studies course is an invaluable opportunity to gain transferable skills for careers and courses demanding analysis, evaluation and clarity of expression.

 The department follows the Oxford, Cambridge and RSA (OCR) specification.